First Story

-First Story is an English non-profit organisation that encourages young people to write creatively, outside the curriculum, for self-expression, pleasure and agency.
-Its stated mission is to empower young people from low-income communities to find and develop their own unique voices and, in doing so, thrive in education and beyond.
+First Story is an English charity that encourages children and young people to write creatively, outside the curriculum, for self-expression and pleasure.
+Its aim is to empower children and young people from low-income communities to find and develop their voices and, in doing so, thrive in education and beyond.
 The charity works in state secondary schools serving low-income communities and its operating regions are Greater London, the East Midlands and the North of England.

-First Story's flagship Young Writers Programme places professional authors into schools, where they work intensively with a consistent cohort of young people, to develop confidence, creativity and writing ability.
-The programme culminates in the publication of an anthology of students' writing, edited by their Writer-in-Residence.
-First Story professionally produces over 60 new publications every year and each anthology has a unique cover design and ISBN.
-In addition to its core programme offer, the charity also runs creative writing competitions and events for programme participants.
+First Story's Young Writers Programme places professional authors into schools, where they work with a consistent cohort of children and young people, to develop confidence, creativity and writing ability.
+The programme ends with the publication of an anthology of students' writing, edited by their writer in residence.
+First Story produces over 60 new publications a year.
+The charity also runs creative writing competitions and events for programme participants.

-The charity's current Chief Executive is Antonia Byatt, a former head of English PEN and the Cheltenham Literature Festival.
-Its current Chair of Trustees is Ed Baden-Powell and Patron is Her Royal Highness the Duchess of Cornwall.
+The charity's Chief Executive is Sophie Hiscock.
+Its patron is Camilla, Duchess of Cornwall.

-In the 2018–19 academic year, First Story worked in 73 schools across England and 1,565 students (aged 11–16) completed its intensive Writer-in-Residence programme.
+In the 2018–19 academic year, First Story worked in 73 schools across England and 1,565 students (aged 11–16) completed its intensive writer-in-residence programme.

 History

 First Story was founded in London in 2008 by a former Teach First teacher, Katie Waldegrave, and a professional writer, William Fiennes, to provide young people in state education with extra-curricular support to develop their confidence, creativity and writing ability.
-Fiennes and Waldegrave met in 2007, when she was a history teacher at Cranford Community College in west London, and he was the Writer-in-Residence at the fee-paying American School in London.
-Together they developed a plan to bring Fiennes' creative writing expertise into Waldegrave's less well-resourced state school.
+Fiennes and Waldegrave met in 2007, when she was a history teacher at Cranford Community College in west London, and he was writer-in-residence at the fee-paying American School in London.
+They developed a plan to bring Fiennes' creative writing expertise into Waldegrave's less well-resourced state school.
 Based on the success of this pilot project, a year later the pair founded First Story.

 The organisation's registered charitable objectives are: